 Here are all the reasons we love Disney Value Resorts:

-- You get the same Disney perks and service as you would at a more pricy Disney resort
+- You get the same Disney perks and service as you would at a more pricey Disney resort.

-- Cafeteria style food court.
-We ate one meal a day here and were able to split 2 adult size meals or a large pizza between the 5 of us, which allowed us to spend only $20.
+- Cafeteria-style food court.
+We ate one meal a day here and were able to split 2 adult size meals or a large pizza between the 7 of us, which allowed us to spend only $20.

-- Many rooms include a mini refrigerator which makes bringing your own food along much easier.
+- Most rooms include a mini-refrigerator which makes bringing your own food along much easier.